IN OUR WATER

 There are two proposals currently before the NSW State Government; the Dendrobium Mine expansion and the Russell Vale Colliery expansion.

 The Peabody Metropolitan Mine in Helensburgh is currently mining underneath Woronora Reservoir.

-South32 Dendrobium Mine Extension project to head to Independent Planning Commission December 2nd - 4th
+South32 Dendrobium Mine Extension awaiting outcome of Independent Planning Commission

 we need your help!